 Check out this article on putting drills and try out the 10 to 20 feet putting drill.
 When playing this game you will need to actively think about making a longer backswing as you move to 17, 18-feet and beyond.

 You’ll find that your backswing when lag putting will want to shorten over time.
 This is a small tradeoff for the benefits provided by this putting style and is something that just needs monitoring and practicing from time to time.

 Just like golfers who keep changing their putter, changing to cross-handed putting isn’t the magical answer.

 The key to great putting is to build a repeatable putting stroke over time that is based on sound principles.
-The golf ball only cares about impact and a how the putter is moving through that zone.
+The golf ball only cares about impact and how the putter is moving through that zone.

 Remember, if you use this approach stick with it and keep refining the small but important details.
 Both cross-handed putting and traditional putting techniques are great pathways to becoming an exceptional putter – just stick to your approach and learn to master it.

 Happy golfing – Will @ Golf Insider UK